albertintech/apai/docs/judiciary/fjbaa/chilton-framework-evaluation.md

 The graduated sanction structure -- from private admonition through public censure, mandatory recusal, and administrative reassignment to Mandatory Early Transition to Senior Justice status -- operates within the same constitutional framework as the career structure itself.
 Mandatory Early Transition is a sanction that changes duty assignment while preserving tenure, the same Article III analysis that supports the three-phase career structure.

 The Ethics Review Panel composed of Senior Justices ensures that the adjudicators are peers of equal constitutional stature rather than external regulators.
-The Bridge Panel (retired circuit chief judges selected by lottery) provides transitional capacity before enough expansion-appointed Senior Justices are available.
+The Bridge Panel (retired circuit chief judges selected by lottery) provides supplemental capacity -- during the transition period before enough expansion-appointed Senior Justices are available, and in steady-state operation when vacancy coverage rotation assignments, recusals, or combinations thereof reduce available Senior Justices below the required minimum.
 The Judicial Inspector General provides independent investigation capacity with structural protections for independence: nominating committee selection, ten-year non-renewable term, and unanimous removal protection.

 ### Circuit Reorganization as Structural Foundation

 The Chilton framework treats the size of the Court as given.
 The Act treats it as derived.
 The population-based circuit reorganization in Title I provides the structural foundation for the Court expansion in Title II -- and in doing so, creates a principled basis that constrains both the initial expansion and future manipulation.

 Fifteen circuits derive from the minimum number needed to satisfy the Act's population equity requirements (no circuit serving more than 110% or less than 90% of the average circuit population) while maintaining geographic contiguity.
 Computational modeling demonstrates that this tolerance band requires at least fifteen circuits to achieve population balance across eighty-nine federal judicial districts.
-The Act's Foundational Principles document captures this: "We didn't pick 15 -- 15 picked us!"
+The number fifteen was not selected as a design preference -- it was derived from the population equity mathematics, making the circuit count a structural output rather than a political input.

 This principled derivation provides a structural defense against the court-packing accusation that haunts any expansion proposal.
 The circuit-aligned rationale limits the Court's size to the number of regional circuits rather than leaving it open to future manipulation.